 Speaking of advanced recruiting technology: ever heard of GoodTime Hire?

-Hire’s automated interview scheduling helps you coordinate faster, hire more efficiently, and boost team productivity.
+Our fully automated interview scheduling software helps you coordinate faster, hire twice as quickly, and boost team productivity.
 No simple scheduling tools here.

 Discover how GoodTime Hire can help you revolutionize your interview scheduling.